-By working with people who are not only driven but also share the same values and goals, is how you can maximise achievement and how to create something great as well, this is how I stay inspired.
+By working with people who are not only driven but also share the same values and goals, is how you can maximise achievement and how you create something great as well, this is how I stay inspired.

 If you had one piece of advice to someone just starting out, what would it be?